 How to Close a Bank Account & Checking Account

 Before you close your current bank account, you should first open a new one.
-If you’re planning to switch banks, you probably already know which bank you want to use and what kind of account you want to open.
-Opening a Huntington Checking account online only takes about ten minutes, so this step can be accomplished quickly.
+Take some time to research which bank you want to use and what kind of account you want to open.
+Opening a Huntington Checking account online only takes about 10 minutes, so this step can be accomplished quickly.

-Not sure what checking account you want?
+Not sure which checking account you want?
 Compare checking accounts.

 You can start setting up other important features, like online banking and automatic transfers to a savings account, and download the Huntington Mobile app.
 You should also make sure to apply for a debit card and order checks for your checking account.